Rentals.

 Chelan Mountains

-A new rental as of late 2019, reservations are available by calling the Entiat Ranger Station.
+A new rental as of late 2019, reservations are available by calling the Entiat Ranger Station, but Steliko is closed for 2020/2021 due to the Covid pandemic.

 First come, first served.

-7 fire lookouts in Washington are currently available for first-come, first-served stays.
+Seven fire lookouts in Washington are currently available for first-come, first-served stays.
 Know that these are all incredibly popular locations and first come, first served also means different things to different people.
 Some believe that once a lookout is occupied, it is rude to invite yourself in.
-Others believe that the lookout is open to all.
+Others believe that the lookout is open to all and that’s my opinion as well.
 I’ve had great fortune with solitude at some of these lookouts and I’ve also shared some pretty incredible experiences with others.

-I recommend checking your expectations at the trailhead, having an open mind, and never assuming you’ll have the lookout all to yourself.
+I recommend checking your expectations at the trailhead, having an open mind, and never assuming you’ll be able to spend the night or have the lookout all to yourself.
 Please treat these structures and fellow guests with respect.
 Leave them better than you found them and consider a donation to the volunteer groups who help maintain these for everyone to enjoy.
-We have very few open fire lookouts in Washington State.
+We have very few fire lookouts open to the public in Washington State.
 Be the reason we have more, not less.

 Note: the status of any of these lookouts could change at any time.
-Always be prepared with a backup plan if the lookout is locked, damaged, or not available.
+Always be prepared with a backup plan and overnight gear in case the lookout is full, locked, damaged, or not available.

 Burley Mountain — 5,304′